Takeru5454/az900---progress/README.md

       - Access to tools without managing backend Hybrid Cloud - Cloud that uses both public and private cloud
       - Required to manage two environments which may increase costs
-      - Great flexibility with security, agility and optimization Multi-CLoud - Use and manage two or more public cloud providers
+      - Great flexibility with security, agility and scalability(ability to handle demand) Multi-CLoud - Use and manage two or more public cloud providers